Afro–Costa Ricans

-Afro-Costa Ricans are Costa Ricans of African ancestry.
+Afro–Costa Ricans are Costa Ricans of African ancestry.

 Costa Rica has four small minority groups: Mulattoes, Blacks, Amerindians and Asians (primarily Chinese/East Asian).
 About eight percent of the population is of African descent or Mulatto (mix of European and African) who are called Afro–Costa Ricans.
 A large portion of this group descends from the late 19th, and early 20th century waves of Afro-Caribbean migrant workers (mostly from Jamaica).
-They represent the largest group of Jamaicans living outside of Jamaica's Anglophone dominated diaspora.
+They represent the largest community of Jamaican origin outside of Jamaica's Anglophone-dominated diaspora.
 However, not all Black Costa Ricans are descended from these groups, as some are directly descended from colonial-era enslaved Africans imported to Costa Rica by the Spanish.
 This latter group, however, is more likely to be mulatto, or tri-racial.

 History

 The first recorded arrival of people of African descent in Costa Rica came with the Spanish conquistadors.
 Slave trade was common in all the countries conquered by Spain, and in Costa Rica the first Black people seem to have come from specific sources in Africa- Equatorial and Western regions.
-The people from these areas were thought of as ideal slaves because they had a reputation for being more robust, affable and hard-working than other Africans.
+People from these regions were considered ideal slaves due to a perceived reputation for being more robust, affable and hard-working than other Africans.